hivenetwork-ai/example-agents/news_agent/README.md

-# News Agents
+# News Agent
-This News Agent leverages a news API to fetch and use news from a wide array of sources.
-It processes these inputs to deliver comprehensive, contextual, and well-researched responses tailored to user queries.
+This News Agent leverages a news API to fetch and process news from a wide array of sources to deliver comprehensive, contextual, and well-researched responses tailored to user queries.
 Whether you're seeking the latest headlines, in-depth analyses, or specific topic updates, this agent ensures you receive accurate and timely information.

 Built with [Hive Agent Kit](https://github.com/hivenetwork-ai/hive-agent-py).